 Coach a team

 Ready to make a difference to a group of talented students?
 Volunteer as a coach to help guide them to the competition.
 Many OGPC team coaches are parents or teachers involved with middle and high school technology education.
 Coaches don’t need to be programmers or artists themselves.
 The main job is to help keep the team organized, make sure that they make steady progress, and to get them ready for the Main Event (including registration).
 Once you have a team, use the Sign Up button below to get added to our mailing list.
-We’ll let you know about the kick-off in November and how the season works.
+We’ll let you know about the kick-off in November (Game Jam) and how the season works.
 We also hold conference calls throughout the season to check in on teams and make sure things are on track.
 After the kickoff, when teams have solidified, you can start having your team members register in TMS.
 Make sure you contact us for the coach registration code before signing up!
-About a month and a half before the Main Event, official event registration will open.
+About a month and a half before the Main Event in April, official event registration will open.
 Read the linked Coaches Guide for more details!